 The Turn Machine Coordinate System (CSYS) is displayed as a triad with Blue line representing the Z-axis, Red representing X-axis and Green representing the Y-axis.
-The WCS is displayed the same way as MCS with the length of the lines and arrows being smaller when compared to MCS.
+The WCS is displayed the same way as CSYS with XYZ coordinates labeled on top of it.